 - 1. The 3 sets of exhibit binders (1 original, 2 copies) described above. - 2.
-Any deposition transcripts to be used at trial, either as evidence or for impeachment.
+Any deposition transcripts to be lodged and used at trial, either as evidence or for impeachment, should be mentioned to the CRD but held onto by counsel until they will be used.
 These lodged depositions are for the Court's use; counsel must use their own copies during trial.